 For new and used metal analyzers that use this technology, check out our online inventory of metal analyzers.

 Laser-induced breakdown spectrometer (LIBS) is a form of Atomic Emission Spectrometry but it uses a highly energetic laser pulse to excite the sample.
 This technique is also considered non-destructive to samples and is popular in scrap metal analysis.

-At Verichek, our mPulse is a handheld LIBS that can analyze any metal types within 1 second.
-The mPulse releases laser causing a high temperature plasma on the surface of the sample and the light generated indicates the composition of the sample.
-This is a point-and-shoot process that provide fast and accurate results!
+At Verichek, our mPulse is a handheld LIBS that can analyze any metal type within 1 second.
+The mPulse releases a laser causing a high-temperature plasma on the surface of the sample and the light generated indicates the composition of the sample.
+This is a point-and-shoot process that provides fast and accurate results!